EliteQuant/EliteQuant/README.md

 # EliteQuant
 A list of online resources for quantitative modeling, trading, portfolio management

-Besides those in this list and in [gitee list](https://gitee.com/EliteQuant/EliteQuant), there are lots of other valuable online resources.
+There are lots of other valuable online resources.
 We are not trying to be exhaustive.
-Please feel free to contact us if you believe something is worth recommending.
-A general rule of thumb for open source projects is having already received 10 stars on github.
+Please feel free to send a pull request if you believe something is worth recommending.
+A general rule of thumb for open source projects is having already received 100 stars on github.

 * [Quantitative Trading Platform](#quantitative-trading-platform)
 * [Trading System](#trading-system)